qcif-training/intro_nlp_lmm_v1.0/episodes/08-conclusion-final-project.md

 ## Mini-Project: Using an LLM
+Context Example: Environmental science and climate change Based on what you have learned within this workshop, select and improve a suitable language model’s performance in answering field-specific questions.

+:::::::::::::::::::::::: solution

-Context Example: Environmental science and climate change Using Hugging Face model distilbert-base-uncased and Few-Shot Prompting: To improve the model’s performance in answering field-specific questions, we will use few-shot prompting by providing examples of questions and answers related to environmental topics.
+A: Using Hugging Face model *distilbert-base-uncased* and *Few-Shot Prompting* to improve the model’s performance in answering field-specific questions.
+We will use few-shot prompting by providing examples of questions and answers related to environmental topics.

 ```python
 from transformers import pipeline